 - Virtual Learning Labs

 Mary-Frances Winters is president and founder of The Winters Group, a 31-year-old organization development and diversity-consulting firm, specializing in research, strategic planning, training, and public speaking with an emphasis in ethnic and multicultural issues.Prior to founding The Winters Group in 1984, she was affirmative action officer and senior market analyst at Eastman Kodak Company, where she worked for 11 years.
 Among her many awards and distinctions, she was named a Diversity Pioneer by Profiles in Diversity Journal in August 2007.

-A life member of the Board of Trustees of the University of Rochester, Winters has served on the boards of the Greater Rochester Metro Chamber of Commerce, The United Way of Greater Rochester and the National Board of the Girl Scouts of the USA.
-She is also a member of the National Speakers Association.
-Winters has served as a mentor for the Emerging Leaders Program Sponsored by the Centers for Leadership and Public Affairs at Duke University and the University of Cape Town, South Africa and is on the boards of American Institute for Managing Diversity and Mosaica and a former board member of The National Institute for the Blind.
+A life member of the Board of Trustees of the University of Rochester, Ms. Winters has served on the boards of the Greater Rochester Metro Chamber of Commerce, The United Way of Greater Rochester and the National Board of the Girl Scouts of the USA.
+She has served as a mentor for the Emerging Leaders Program Sponsored by the Centers for Leadership and Public Affairs at Duke University and the University of Cape Town, South Africa.

 Winters has two adult children.
 Her son, Joseph, is a graduate of Harvard, Duke and Princeton Universities.
 He is an assistant professor of religion at the University of North Carolina at Charlotte.
 Her daughter, Mareisha, is a graduate of Spelman College and Georgia Tech with bachelor’s degrees in Electrical Engineering and Computer Science and Masters degrees in Business Administration (MBA) and Information Systems.
-She is the vice president of The Winters Group.
+She is the chief operating officer of The Winters Group.